An Analysis of Robustness of Non-Lipschitz Networks: Introduction

-We leverage and extend dispersion techniques from data-driven decision making, and present a novel data-driven method for learning data-specific hyperparameters in our defense algorithms to simultaneously obtain high robust accuracy and low abstention rates.
+We leverage and extend dispersion techniques from data-driven algorithm design, and present a novel data-driven method for learning data-specific hyperparameters in our defense algorithms to simultaneously obtain high robust accuracy and low abstention rates.
 Unlike typical hyperparameter tuning, our approach provably converges to a global optimum.